If I had a dollar for every person I’ve heard say…

 There are more than just three ways but these are the most common…

-You basically let Google, or other advertiser networks, put advertisements on your website and you get paid based on the traffic you get to your site.
-I display Mediavine ads.
+You basically let Google, or other advertising networks, put advertisements on your website and you get paid based on the traffic you get to your site.
+I display Mediavine ads, which as you read this, earns me a bit of money.
+No clicking necessary, just you scrolling.
+So… thanks!

 - Affiliate Marketing

-Here you get paid for selling a product related to a particular post.
+You get paid for selling a product related to a particular post.
 For example, in my piece on What to Wear in Morocco, I link to Amazon for an infinity scarf.
-If you click and buy, I make a commission from Amazon, and it doesn’t cost you a single extra red cent!
+If you click and buy, I make a commission from Amazon, and it doesn’t cost you a single extra cent!

 - Sponsored Posts